Sine Suspension System

-With someone holding the bike, stand up on the pedals and get in your normal riding position on the bike.
+- With someone holding the bike, stand on the pedals and get in your normal riding position on the bike.

-Bounce up and down on the bike, compressing the rear end of the bike and the shock, and when you are steady again, have someone push the travel ring up the shock against the wiper seal.
+- Bounce up and down on the bike, compressing the rear end of the bike and the rear shock; when you are steady again, have someone push the travel ring up the shock against the wiper seal.

-Dismount the bike gently (so you don’t move the travel ring).
+- Dismount the bike gently (as not to move the travel ring).

+- Check your shock.
 The amount of stanchion shown between the wiper and travel ring is your sag.
-30% sag would show 21mm of exposed stanchion between the wiper and travel ring.
+(30% sag would show 21mm of exposed stanchion between the wiper and travel ring.)